yichang/xform/README.md

 To test the code under src/, go to make/ and do
 make TransformModel_unittest; ./TransformModel_unittest

-Go to test/TreansformModel_unittest to see what's going on.
+Go to test/TreansformModel_unittest to see how to use this package.

 Test results are under make/